Britney Spears says Wembanyama’s security struck her in Las Vegas, Spurs rookie says he was grabbed

 “I saw the news obviously this morning.
 I woke up to a couple of phone calls,” Wembanyama said.

-AP Entertainment Writer Andrew Dalton in Los Angeles and Associated Press Writer Ken Ritter in Las Vegas contributed.
+AP Entertainment Writer Andrew Dalton in Los Angeles and Associated Press Writer Ken Ritter in Las Vegas contributed to this report.